 The best thing: you can do all of this in a single step.
 No post processing or assembly required.
 To save our little boat we used an infill density modifier to move the center of gravity closer to the center of buoyancy.

-Although in this example we’re only making a small tweak to an iconic object the same solution is already used by our partners to build homes, improve your health.
-In the future could allow you to save lives, create never before seen artworks, or travel to the stars.
+Although in this example we’re only making a small tweak to an iconic object the same solution is already used by our partners to build homes, and improve your health.
+The future could allow you to save lives, create never before seen artworks, or travel to the stars.
 Whatever floats your boat.

 The main benefits of process modifiers include:

 - Reducing costs or weight while keeping the design.